bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Volume types are defined in the following table, based on DICOM Tag (0018,9257) `ASL Context`.
 Note that the volume_types `control` and  `label` within BIDS only serve to specify the magnetization state of the blood and thus the ASL subtraction order.
+See [Appendix XI](../99-appendices/11-arterial-spin-labeling.md#which-image-is-control-and-which-is-label) with more information on `control` and  `label`.

 | **volume_type** | **Definition**                                                                                                                                                                         |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|